-What makes the very successful tick?
+What makes billionaires tick?
 It seems like such a simple question but everyone has drivers making them do what they do.
 Some are motivated purely by numbers and money going up, others are passionate about their niche, and have been richly rewarded for this obsession.
-We decided to find out, and see if there was any correlation between motivations.
+We decided to find out, and see if there was any correlation between billionaires motivations.

 Rumour has it, at the start of the .com boom Jeff Bezos saw a statistic that said the internet was growing 2300% a year and got a bad case of the FOMO.
 He hopped on board so he wouldn’t miss the opportunity with his online bookstore, which quickly ballooned into something else.